domschl/node-syncognite/README.md

 * Create a folder `Certs` and fill in public and private certificates for secure communcation.
 The names must match the names in `node-syncognite.json`, defaults are `Certs/node-syncognite-key.pem`, `./Certs/node-syncognite-pub.pem`.

+**Dependencies:** `openssl`, available certificate authority (CA) key.
+See for example [here](https://gist.github.com/fntlnz/cf14feb5a46b2eda428e000157447309) on how to create a root CA with openssl.

 You can create a pair of certificates by copying:

-Dependencies: `openssl`, available certificate authority (CA) key.
-See for example [here](https://gist.github.com/fntlnz/cf14feb5a46b2eda428e000157447309) on how to create a root CA with openssl.

 ```bash
 cp make-local-cert.sh.default make-local-cert.sh